Not only Fabulously Frugal, this dip is one of the healthier ones out there.

 - 2 medium cloves garlic, peeled and minced

 - 2 tablespoons chopped herbs: parsley, dill, mint, basil, oregano, in a combination – be wary of adding the full amount of just one herb, some may be overpowering in larger amounts.

 - a squeeze of fresh lemon juice

-- generous pinch of red pepper powder
+- generous pinch of cayenne

 - Additional olive oil and fresh herbs, for garnish

 Add beans to blender or food processor.
 Add garlic, herbs, olive oil, lemon juice, salt, and cayenne powder.
 Blend several minutes, stopping to scrape down the sides several times.
 Add reserved liquid to reach desired consistency.